-1. The boiler is designed for use in a heating system that incorporates external controls, i.e. a minimum of a timer device.

-2. An integral electro-mechanical or electronic timer is available as an optional extra.

-3. For optimum operating conditions and maximum economy the fitting of a programmable thermostat is recommended.
+- 1. The boiler is designed for use in a heating system that incorporates external controls, i.e. a minimum of a timer device. - 2.
+Suitable timer kits are available as optional extras. - 3.
+For optimum operating conditions and maximum economy the fitting of a programmable room thermostat is recommended.